.su

-The .su ccTLD is known for usage by cybercriminals, hackers, and scammers.

 History

 After 1989 a set of new internet domains was created in Europe, including .pl (Poland), .cs (Czechoslovakia), .yu (Yugoslavia) and .dd (East Germany).
 Among them, there was also a domain for the USSR – .su.
 Initially, before two-letter ccTLDs became standard, the Soviet Union was to receive a .ussr domain.
 The .su domain was proposed by the 19-year-old Finnish student Petri Ojala.

 On 26 December 1991 the country was dissolved and its constituent republics gained independence, which should have caused the domain to begin a phase-out process, as happened with those of East Germany, Czechoslovakia, and Yugoslavia.
 Until 1994 there was no assigned top-level domain name for Russia.
 For this reason the country continued to use the Soviet domain.
 In 1994, the .ru domain was created, which was supposed to eventually replace the .su domain (domains for the republics other than Russia were created at different times in the mid-nineties).
 The domain was supposed to be withdrawn by ICANN, but it was kept at the request of the Russian government and Internet users.

 In 2001, the managers of the domain stated that they would commence accepting new .su registrations, but it is unclear whether this action was compatible with ICANN policies.
 In September 2007, lobbyists stated that they had started negotiations with ICANN on retaining the domain.
 In March 2025, ICANN reportedly notified the operator of the domain, the Russian Institute for Development of Public Networks (ROSNIIROS), of a planned phase-out of the domain by 2030.

-As of March 2025, the .su ccTLD contained over 112,000 domains.
+As of May 2026, the .su ccTLD contained over 112,000 domains.

+From September 2026, Rucenter added a new mandatory identity registration requirement in response to new Russian regulation (Federal Law No. 569-FZ) signed late 2025.
+This affects all of Rucenter's managed domains including .ru, .su, and .рф, requiring all existing and new registrations to submit identity information to the Gosuslugi/ESIA portal, the Unified Identification and Authentication System.
+This verification system requires cooperation with the registrar, and many registrars had not updated their systems to permit verification for registrants, meaning that on September 1 of 2026 a large amount of .su domains will have renewals fail and the total number of domains is likely to drop.